sai-vardhan-ameenla/sai-vardhan-ameenla/README.md

 ```
 💼 About Me

-💻 6+ years of industry experience in PHP Laravel & React
+💻 1 +years of industry experience in PHP Laravel & React

 🧠 Proficient in MEAN Stack, REST APIs, and scalable full-stack solutions